Pylons/pyramid/docs/narr/security.rst

-  attached to a model instance, and that model instance is findable via the context, it will be consulted by the security policy to determine wither a particular request can be fulfilled given the *authorization* information in the request.
+  attached to a model instance, and that model instance is findable via the context, it will be consulted by the security policy to determine wither a particular request can be fulfilled given the *authentication* information in the request.

 Authentication